 Team Member Responsibilities.

 Modularizing the design allows each group member to be able to focus on a certain task, thus promoting the success of the overall project.
 This modularizing of the project by no means stipulates that each group member is not encouraged to work together to solve problems and troubleshoot each other’s design.
 On the contrary, bi-weekly status meetings will encourage discussion of each other’s design issues and concerns.
 If issues arise the workload of each individual will be addressed and adjust if need be.
+In addition the group decided to utilize a tracking method to better ascertain the status of the project documentation throughout the design process.
+An example of the spreadsheet that was utilized is presented in the figure below.